xAlpharax/daily_planner/README.md

 TODO done:
-make title (and later other things:  data scadentă nu poate fi în trecut) obligatory to input / not leave empty -- DONE Sent form data to cloud firestore -- DONE
+make title (and later other things:  data scadentă nu poate fi în trecut) obligatory to input / not leave empty -- DONE Sent form data to cloud firestore -- DONE ask for notification permission -- DONE

 TODO not done:
 READ from firestore
 add / edit tasks from the form info into the homescreen/dashboard

-sync them with firebase firestore when online persist the tasks offline with get ???
+sync them with firebase firestore when online -- WHY IS THIS SO HARD TO PULL persist the tasks offline with get ???

 doable si must: